 Short-term Care: Facilitates Functional Improvement

-This indicates the percent of short-term care patients that experienced functional improvements, such as enhanced ability to perform activities of daily living.
-Higher levels of performance with ADL's often correlates with superior rehabilitation.
+This indicates the percentage of short-term stay residents that saw functional improvements, such as with activities of daily living.
+High levels of independence with activities of daily living usually correlates with higher quality rehabilitation services.

 - Virtua Willingboro HospitalAcute Care Hospitals 1.87 miles away218a Sunset Road Willingboro New Jersey 08046Voluntary non-profit - Private(609) 835-2900